 Restrictions are in place to protect our water supply and ensure that everyone has an enjoyable and safe visit - with penalties up to $44,000 applying:

-- No wood, charcoal or solid fuel barbeques.
+- No wood, charcoal or solid fuel barbecues.
 Penalties of up to $5,500 apply

-- Portable gas barbeques are permitted (except during total fire bans)
+- Portable gas barbecues are permitted (except during total fire bans)

 - No fishing, boating or swimming

 - No access allowed to restricted and Special Areas

 - No smoking within 10 metres of children's playgrounds and four metres of shelters, toilets and public buildings

 - Keep to vehicle speed limits and be aware of pedestrians